soadesina71/cmsc-project/Readme.md

 This project makes use of Random Forest Classifier to predict if a network access is likely an intrusion.

+Dataset source: https://www.kaggle.com/datasets/sampadab17/network-intrusion-detection.
+The dataset is a raw TCP/IP network data dump and contains 41 features that are obtained from normal and attack data.
+The output feature is in two categories - Normal, and Anomaly.

+<br/>
 The project can be run using
-<br/>

 `python main.py`